 Preferred donations to the Burlington Food Pantry during the COVID-19 pandemic can be in the form of gifts cards to supermarkets/big box retail or checks made payable to "Burlington Food & Fuel Bank" and should be mailed to Burlington Town Hall, 200 Spielman Highway, Burlington, CT 06013, Attention: First Selectman Ted Shafer or left in the Drop Box by the front door of the Town Hall.

-Town parks and fields will open Wednesday, June 17.
+Town parks and fields opened Wednesday, June 17.
 Please wear a mask and socially distance.

 Senior Center remains closed at this time.
 Staff & volunteers continue to check on and assist our seniors.

 “Contactless Curbside” pick up service will start on Thursdays beginning June 25th.
 We ask that you please read the Curbside policy below for more information on how to borrow Library materials.